seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 covers    the 25 spot assets of the list.
 The declared futures-only assets have no row
           by construction (map §3.14, inv.
-41), so their absence is DECLARED coverage and is never reported as a gap — a line that fires every run about a fact that is true every run is a label, not an alarm
+41), so their absence is DECLARED coverage and is never reported as a gap — a line that fires every run about a fact that is true every run is a label, not an alarm — and each is cut on its own day from `c` instead (§3A)
 ```

 **`btc` is ONE row of that file and `cd` is the other twenty-five.** A run that reads